 On desktop Windows, synchronization may take as long as 5 minutes.
 Some interaction with the keyboard or mouse may be required.

-On desktop Windows, oncet the Scout icon is present upgrade the Agent.
+On desktop Windows, once the Scout icon is present upgrade the Agent.

 From the Dashboard panel, verify that evidences are correctly displayed.